 Animal Assisted Therapy

-The Animal Assisted Therapy (AAT) program is a collaboration between the WCH Foundation’s Arts in Health program and the Paediatric Rehabilitation Department at the Hospital.
+The Animal Assisted Therapy (AAT) program is a collaboration between the WCH Foundation and various departments of the Women’s and Children’s Hospital (WCH), including the Paediatric Rehabilitation Department.

 Children who have experienced a serious injury or illness are supported by the Paediatric Rehabilitation Department, and AAT is another ‘tool’ the staff can access to form part of a patient’s rehab program.

-Highly trained dogs and handlers from the Delta Society visit the Hospital twice a week.
+Highly trained dogs and handlers from the Delta Therapy Dogs visit the Hospital twice a week.
 While playing with the therapy dogs, patients work on several different skills.
-For example, they use their fine motor skills when taking the dog’s leash on and off, their voice to instruct the dog, and develop their own skills in walking, running and throwing when playing throughout the session.
+For example, they use their fine motor skills when taking the dog’s leash on and off, their voice to instruct the dog, and they develop their skills in walking, running and throwing when playing throughout the session.

 Patients who engage with therapy dogs also experience a reduction in stress and anxiety, gain physiological and social benefits, and improve their communication and social interaction to help them recover sooner.